openproblems-bio/openproblems/openproblems/tasks/_cell_cell_communication/README.md

 cell type, the `target` cell type, the `ligand` molecule, and the receptor.
 More aspects of the communication may also be added in the future.

-## The metrics

-Metrics for cell-cell communication aim to characterize how good are the different scoring methods at prioritizing assumed truth predictions.

-* **Odds ratio**: The odds ratio represents the ratio of true and false positives within a set of prioritized interactions (top ranked hits) versus the same ratio for the remainder of the interactions.
-Thus, in this scenario odds ratios quantify the strength of association between the ability of methods to prioritize interactions and those interactions assigned to the positive class.

-* **AUPRC**: a single number _[0-1]_ that summarizes the area under the curve where x is the recall and y is the precision.

 ## API

 ### Datasets